zeqiguo/CarCrawler/python&anaconda.md

 ## Jupyter Lab
 - A built in web-based interactive computational environment in Anconda.
-- As long as installed Anaconda, tap `jupyterlab` in cmd/terminal to active it.
+- As long as installed Anaconda, tap `jupyter lab` in cmd/terminal to active it.

 ## Additional Libraries
 - Open cmd/Terminal and copy paste